qrzn23/min/wip/l418/content.md

 (Note. — You do not come back in any way dazed; it is like going from one room into another.
 Regained normal consciousness completely and immediately.)

-### The Cry of the 21st Aethyr, Which is Called ASP^[ASP = ♉♍♌ = ויט = 25 = ד ו ה י = Jehevid, God of Geburah of Briah = א וי ח The Beast.
+### The Cry of the 21st Aethyr

+#### Which is Called ASP^[ASP = ♉♍♌ = ויט = 25 = ד ו ה י = Jehevid, God of Geburah of Briah = א וי ח The Beast.
 The aire shows the supplanting of that by this.
 (A's MS. has "Mythus (?)" for "by this".)
 Taurus is Osiris.
 Virgo the Virgin (the lonely one).
 These are the Dying God symbols, which Leo — the Lion, Atu XI, The Beast — replaces.]

 A mighty wind rolls through all the Aethyr; there is a sense of absolute emptiness; no colour, no form, no substance.
 Only now and then there seem as it were, the shadows of great angels, swept along.
 No sound; there is something very remorseless about the wind, passionless, that is very terrible.
 In a way, it is nerve-shaking.
 It seems as if something kept on trying to open behind the wind, and just as it is about to open, the effort is exhausted.
 The wind is not cold or hot; there is no sense of any kind connected with it.
 One does not even feel it, for one is standing in front of it.